damienmckenna/metatag/metatag_context/README.txt

 configurations are:
   * user_login - for anonymous users accessing the user and user/login pages.
   * user_register - for anonymous users accessing the user registration page.
+  * forum - for the main forum page from the Forum module.
+Topic pages are handled as regular nodes, sub-forum pages are handled as regular term pages.

 Credits